Khvajeh Mohammad-Sharif: Biography

-Mohammad-Sharif was a native of Tehran—his brother Khvajeh Mirza Ahmad, had been appointed the mayor (kalantar) of Ray by Shah Tahmasp I (r.
+Mohammad-Sharif was a native of Tehran—his brother Ahmad Tehrani had been appointed the mayor (kalantar) of Ray by Shah Tahmasp I (r.
 1524–1576).

 After the death of his father, Mohammad-Sharif left for Khorasan, where he served as the vizier of Mohammad Khan Tekkelu and his son Tatar Soltan, who was the governor of the Safavid province of Khorasan.

 Mohammad-Sharif was later listed under the service of Shah Tahmasp I, where he in the start served as the vizier of Yazd, Abarkuh, and Biabanak for seven years.

-Thereafter he was appointed as the vizier of Isfahan, one of the most prominent offices in the area.
-There he became known for his rational approach to its inhabitants and for his skillful ability to resolve frictions.
+Thereafter, he was appointed as the vizier of Isfahan, one of the most prominent offices in the area.
+There, he became known for his rational approach to its inhabitants and for his skillful ability to resolve frictions.
 He died there in 1576/7.

 He was married to a daughter of Aqa Mulla Dawatdar.

-After his death, his youngest son Mirza Ghiyas Beg fell into disgrace for unknown reasons, and thus chose to relocate to Mughal India, where he became a high-ranking statesman, and eventually the chief minister of Emperor Jahangir (r.
+After his death, his youngest son, Mirza Ghiyas Beg, fell into disgrace for unknown reasons, and thus chose to relocate to Mughal India, where he became a high-ranking statesman, and eventually the chief minister of Emperor Jahangir (r.
 1605–1627).
 Another son of Mohammad-Sharif, Mohammad-Taher Wasli, was a learned man who composed poetry under the pen name of Wasli.